 Unfortunately, Henley Carriage Clocks Ltd was not recession proof and in 1992 had to drastically reduce in size to stay in existence and Roger sold the business to Ross Electronics.
 Ross Electronics at the time were well-known for manufacturing battery operated clocks and considered the Henley Carriage Clock to be a good addition to their range.
 However, it did not quite work out that way; Ross Electronics soon found that they could not make enough profit from the labour intensive handcrafted carriage clock, and in 1995 they offered the company and the Henley name back to Roger.
 Roger happily bought the company back and continued to make a small number of clocks until he retired in 1997.

-Although initially Roger had no plans to pass his business on, he is delighted to see his famous Henley clocks being lovingly made in Bridport by the English Carriage Clock Company.
+Although initially Roger had no plans to pass his business on, he was delighted to see his clocks being lovingly made in Bridport by the English Carriage Clock Company

 The English Carriage Clock Company acquired the original tooling, press tools, gear cutting engines and components from Roger and started making the popular and celebrated Henley carriage clock again 2011.